Early Years Foundation Stage

 Engaging Environments – Indoor and Outdoor

-Our classroom environment is much more than just a physical space, it is a place for children to feel safe, develop positive relationships with staff and peers and express their feelings freely.
-It is an environment that is carefully planned to accommodate the children's changing needs and interests, as well as support the intentions of our ambitious and coherently planned and sequenced curriculum.
-High quality and open ended resources are provided for children to use on a daily basis, which reflect their curiosity and encourage independent learning opportunities.
-These high quality resources ensure children develop the ability to be deeply engaged in their learning and sustain high levels of concentration.
-Every resource has its place and we teach the children to use the resources respectfully and tidy away when they are finished.
-Children take pride in their learning environment and are taught to us it to its full capacity.
+Our classroom environment is much more than just a physical space; it is a place for children to feel safe, develop positive relationships with staff and peers and express their feelings freely.
+It is an environment that is carefully planned to accommodate children's changing needs and interests, as well as support the intentions of our ambitious and coherently planned and sequenced curriculum.
+The high-quality resources within our indoor and outdoor environments aim to:

 EYFS images 2.PNG